We’ve broken out each stage of the retirement journey and laid out steps you can take to prepare yourself for the retirement you’ve been dreaming of.

 Income you make on interest from your non-registered investments are fully taxable at your personal marginal tax rate, but only 50 per cent of any capital gains income is taxable.
 Dividends are taxed at a grossed-up amount and could give you a dividend tax credit if they come from Canadian sources, so they would be more tax-efficient than income produced by interest growth.

 Unlike RRSPs and TFSAs, there are no limits to the amount that can be contributed to and accumulated in a non-registered account.
 If you are maxing out your tax-efficient RRSP and TFSA, additional wealth can be accumulated in a non-registered investment account.

-When using non-registered accounts to invest for retirement, a number of factors need to be weighed and managed.
+When investing for retirement, a number of factors need to be weighed and managed.
 These factors include your tolerance to risk, investment knowledge and your ability to monitor those investments.
-An ATB Financial Specialist can help you find the right balance with your investments in a non-registered account and can help you grow your wealth and be as tax-efficient as possible.
+An ATB Wealth advisor can help you find the right balance with your investments and help you grow your wealth as tax-efficiently as possible.

 Are you ready to go beyond your RRSPs?
 Find advice by contacting an ATB Wealth expert in your area.

 ATB Wealth consists of a range of financial services provided by ATB Financial and certain of its subsidiaries.
 ATB Investment Management Inc., ATB Securities Inc., and ATB Insurance Advisors Inc. are individually licensed users of the registered trade name ATB Wealth.
 ATB Securities Inc. is a member of the Canadian Investor Protection Fund and Investment Industry Regulatory Organization of Canada.